Israeli parliament speaker, a Netanyahu ally, resigns in clash with Supreme Court

 Yuli Edelstein’s resignation could facilitate plans by the opposition to fast-track legislation that would bar Netanyahu, as an indicted suspect in three corruption cases, from forming a new government following Israel’s March 2 election.

-Edelstein announced he was quitting in a speech to parliament, accusing the court of “gross and arrogant meddling” in legislative affairs by ordering him to schedule a vote for the speaker’s position at Wednesday’s Knesset session..
+Edelstein, a member of Netanyahu’s right-wing Likud party, announced he was quitting in a speech to parliament, accusing the court of “gross and arrogant meddling” in legislative affairs by ordering him to schedule a vote for the speaker’s position at Wednesday’s Knesset session..

+In the showdown with the court, Likud rallied behind Edelstein even as parliament’s legal adviser formally informed him he was violating the ruling, despite his resignation - noting it goes into effect only in 48 hours.

-With Netanyahu’s opponents, led by Benny Gantz’s centrist Blue and White party, now holding a slim majority in parliament after the national election three weeks ago, Edelstein was likely to have lost his post if a vote had gone ahead.
+With Netanyahu’s opponents, led by Benny Gantz’s centrist Blue and White party, holding a slim majority in parliament after the national election, Edelstein was likely to have lost his post if a vote had gone ahead.

 Netanyahu, who has denied accusations of bribery, fraud and breach of trust, made no immediate comment on the loss of an ally who could have run interference in efforts by Blue and White to pass laws weakening his 11-year grip on power.

-After announcing his resignation, Edelstein adjourned parliament and it was not clear when a vote for a new speaker would be held.
+After announcing he was stepping down, Edelstein adjourned parliament until Monday.
+A civil liberties group, the Movement for Quality Government in Israel, said it would ask the Supreme Court to hold him in contempt.

-Edelstein, a member of Netanyahu’s right-wing Likud party, had cited the coronavirus crisis and pursuit of the Israeli leader’s call for a “national emergency government” with Blue and White as reasons for postponing any vote for the speaker’s position.
+Edelstein, a jailed dissident in the former Soviet Union, had cited the coronavirus crisis and pursuit of the Netanyahu’s call for a “national emergency government” with Gantz for postponing a vote for the speaker’s post.

-In a ruling on Monday, Chief Justice Esther Hayut wrote that Edelstein’s reasoning “undercuts the foundations of the democratic process”.
+In a ruling on Monday, Chief Justice Esther Hayut said Edelstein’s reasoning “undercuts the foundations of the democratic process”.

+Edelstein’s defiance of the court, the Israel Democracy Institute said after he announced he was quitting, was “bringing us dangerously close to anarchy”.
+The group describes itself as non-partisan and dedicated to strengthening democracy in Israel.

 Netanyahu currently heads a caretaker government and his critics have accused him of taking a turn towards autocracy during the coronavirus outbreak, an allegation he denies.

-Citing social distancing requirements, the justice minister, a Netanyahu loyalist in Likud, limited court sessions - a move that led to a two-month delay, to May, in the start of the prime minister’s trial.
+Citing social distancing requirements, the justice minister, a Netanyahu loyalist, limited judiciary sessions - a move that led to a two-month delay, to May, in the start of the prime minister’s trial.

-Drawing alarm from civil liberties groups, Netanyahu’s government has also issued emergency regulations allowing the Shin Bet counter-terrorism agency to monitor cell phone location data to alert people who had been near coronavirus carriers.
+The government has also issued emergency regulations allowing the Shin Bet counter-terrorism agency to monitor cell phone location data to alert people who had been near coronavirus carriers.

-Leading Likud members had called on Edelstein to disobey the court’s ruling.

-Quitting instead, Edelstein said: “I won’t let Israel spiral into anarchy.
-I will not lend a hand to a civil war ...
-Knesset members, citizens of Israel, in these days our people need unity.
-They need a unity government.”

 Additional reporting by Dan Williams; Editing by Maayan Lubell and Angus MacSwan